Read our Infosheets to learn more about your rights and obligations

 Drugs

-Turns out that the police were already watching Patrick and keeping track of his comings and goings, so it wasn’t long before they found him.
-After arresting Patrick, the police search him by patting him down.
-They find a few grams of cocaine in a small plastic bag in one of his pockets…
+It turns out the police were already watching Patrick and keeping track of his comings and goings, so it wasn’t long before they found him.
+After arresting Patrick, they searched him by frisking him.
+They found a few grams of cocaine in a small plastic bag in one of his pockets.

 Patrick is now facing drug trafficking charges.
 He wants to know whether the police had the right to search him the way they did.